Netanyahu urges lawmakers' restraint over Jerusalem's Aqsa mosque

 Shortly after Netanyahu's statement, one leader of the campaign for Jewish worship, Likud lawmaker Moshe Feiglin, said on Twitter he would be heading to the complex on Sunday.

-Police said Palestinians threw a pipe bomb on Saturday at forces on patrol near a mosque in the East Jerusalem neighborhood of Shuafat, causing no injuries.
+Police said Palestinians threw a pipe bomb on Saturday at forces on patrol near a mosque in the East Jerusalem neighbourhood of Shuafat, causing no injuries.

 VOLATILE